one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ## To Do:
   - Keyboard backlight control
-    - Seems likely need a custom kext or modifications to VoodooPS2Controller.kext but doesn't seem difficult for somebody who knows what they're doing.
-Unfortunately this is very likely above my skill level.
+    - From my research this will likely need a custom kext or modifications to VoodooPS2Controller.kext and a SSDT.
+From what I can tell, it wouldn't be difficult for somebody who knows what they're doing but unfortunately, it's well above my skill level.
 If anyone sees this with the knowledge to get this done, please reach out!
+I have the location of the backlight control in the DSDT and it's pretty straightforward on what it does but I don't know how to implement it.

 ## OpenCore Config
+Place this in EFI/EFI/OC/
   - [config.plist](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/config.plist)
-    - You will need to generate your own SMBIOS section with GenSMBIOS - use a Macbook Air 7,2 profile.
+    - You will need to generate your own SMBIOS section with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) - use a Macbook Air 7,2 profile.

-## Full list of DSDT / SSDT files
+## SSDT files
-Placed in EFI/EFI/OC/ACPI
+Place these in EFI/EFI/OC/ACPI
 - [SSDT-EC.aml](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/SSDT-EC.aml)
   - Exposes the embedded controller to MacOS
 - [SSDT-PLNF.aml](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/OpenCore/SSDT-PNLF.aml)